Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: : Online two-stage least squares regression

-In order to address endogeneity in this problem, we propose an online form of the \tsls{} estimator.
-Modifying Equation~\eqref{eq:tsls}, we obtain the \otsls{} estimator that is computed for the prediction at time $t$, using information up to time $t-1$:
+To address endogeneity in this problem, we propose an online form of the \tsls{} estimator.
+Modifying Eq.~\eqref{eq:tsls}, we obtain the \otsls{} estimator that is computed for the prediction at time $t+1$, using information up to time $t$: